PUT-JUG/proj-mp/src/Topic 3 - FFT and EMG signals.md

    RMSE=\sum_{i=0}^N \frac{1}{N}\cdot \sqrt{(s(i)- Re(\hat{x} i))^2}
    $$

-3. Load data form a file containing [EMG signals](https://chmura.put.poznan.pl/s/G285gnQVuCnfQAx/download?path=%2FData-HDF5&files=emg_gestures-12-repeats_short-2018-04-12-14-05-19-091.hdf5).
+3. Load data form a file containing [EMG signals](https://chmura.put.poznan.pl/s/G285gnQVuCnfQAx/download?path=%2FData-HDF5&files=emg_gestures-12-repeats_short-2018-04-12-14-05-19-091.hdf5) using pandas.
 The signal sampling frequency is 5120Hz, and the file contains recordings from 24 channels of EMG from the forearm muscles during various hand gestures.
 In further analysis, use the `EMG_15` channel.
    - Identify the frequencies of the 3 strongest components with an impulse spectrum.
    - Try to perform 10-time downsampling (selecting every 10th sample of the signal), plot the original and downsampled spectra on one figure, and try to explain the observed differences.